torvalds/linux/Documentation/admin-guide/cgroup-v1/freezer-subsystem.rst

   When written, sets the self-state of the cgroup.
 Two values are allowed - "FROZEN" and "THAWED".
-If FROZEN is written, the cgroup, if not already freezing, enters FREEZING state along with all its descendant cgroups.
+If FROZEN is written, the cgroup, if yest already freezing, enters FREEZING state along with all its descendant cgroups.

   If THAWED is written, the self-state of the cgroup is changed to THAWED.
-Note that the effective state may not change to THAWED if the parent-state is still freezing.
+Note that the effective state may yest change to THAWED if the parent-state is still freezing.
 If a cgroup's effective state becomes THAWED, all its descendants which are freezing because of the cgroup also leave the freezing state.